evidence-dev/evidence/sites/docs/pages/reference/themes/index.md

 sidebar_position: 4
 hide_table_of_contents: false
 title: Themes
-description: Customize the appearance of your Evidence application in light and dark mode using our theming system.
+description: Customize the appearance of your Evidence application in light and dark mode using the theming system.
 sidebar_badge: New
 ---

-Customize the appearance of your Evidence application in light and dark mode using our theming system.
+Customize the appearance of your Evidence application in light and dark mode using the theming system.

 # Appearance Modes